billziss-gh/netchan/README.md

 - netjson: extension of the standard json format that also allows for channels to be encoded/decoded (https://github.com/billziss-gh/netjson)

-Channels that are marshaled in this way are also implicitly published and bound.
-When a message that is being sent contains a channel, a reference is computed for that channel and the channel is implicitly published under that reference.
+Channels that are marshaled in this way are also implicitly exposed and bound.
+When a message that is being sent contains a channel, a reference is computed for that channel and the channel is implicitly exposed under that reference.
 When the message arrives at the target machine the reference gets decoded and a new channel is constructed and implicitly bound back to the marshaled channel.

-It is now possible to use the implicitly bound channel to send messages back to the marshaled and implicitly published channel.
+It is now possible to use the implicitly bound channel to send messages back to the marshaled and implicitly exposed channel.
-Implicitly published channels that are no longer in use will be eventually garbage collected.
+Implicitly exposed channels that are no longer in use will be eventually garbage collected.
 Implicitly bound channels must be closed when they will no longer be used for communication.